diskoverdata/diskover-docs/source_files/install_indexers_mac_installer.md

 <img src="images/image_indexers_install_with_mac_installer_security_msg_v6.png" width="450">

 🔴 &nbsp;The **Diskover Amazon Indexer_vx.dmg** package will go to your **Downloads** folder.
-Wait for the file to finish downloading and then double click the icon/file to launch the Diskover Mac Installer:
+Wait for the file to finish downloading and then double-click the icon/file to launch the Diskover Mac Installer:

 <img src="images/image_indexers_install_with_mac_installer_downloads_folder.png" width="750">